OliverEGreen/Regular/README.md

 It is frequently stated that construction technology suffers from a lack of common, established data standards.
 It is this standards vacuum which underlies several problems faced within the industry every day:

-1. Agreeing on optimal data formats for is hard: opinions are strong and will often differ, between companies and sectors that have already invested in establishing their own internal standards.
+1. Agreeing on optimal formats for data is hard: opinions are strong and will often differ between companies and sectors that have already invested in establishing their own internal standards.
-2. Validating data created in line with any format specifications is a specialist task that too often falls to those originally trained as architects, engineers, or project managers - not data managers.
+2. Validating data created in line with any format specifications is a specialist task that too often falls to those who originally trained as architects, engineers, or project managers - not data managers.
 3. The few standards we have are prone to frequent change.
-Moving the goalposts mid-way through a project often results in costly and unappealing manual data correction work.
+Moving the goalposts mid-way through a project often results in costly and unenjoyable data correction work.
 The risk of this happening is great enough to deter further standardisation from taking place.

-The second and third problem above can be overcome with programming skills, which are in short supply.
+The second and third problems above can be minimised by investing in programming skills.
+However, for AEC these remain in short supply.

-Enter DataSpec, designed to address the 3 problems above.
+Enter DataSpec, designed to address the three problems above.

-- DataSpec gives users control over establishing data format standards at whatever level is right for them, be it project-specific, company-wide or industry-wide standards.
+- DataSpec gives users control over establishing data format standards at whatever level is right for them, be it project-specific, company-wide or industry-wide.
 - It provides an intuitive interface for rapid, automatic format validation against these rules.
-- It lets users easily adjust rules, and rapidly revalidate against new standards, should these be introduced.
+- It lets users easily adjust rules and rapidly revalidate against new standards, should these be introduced.

 >Regular is an ongoing project.
 Future tools are currently being developed to help further reduce the cost of AEC data management.